isomerpages/moe-kranjipri/_life-at-kranji/Achievements/Staff Achievement.md

 <tr>
 <td rowspan="1" colspan="1">
 <p>Presentation of research paper on 'Developing Thinking Disposition in
-<br>Oral Skill' at the Malay Seminar organised by Malay Language Center of
+Oral Skill' at the Malay Seminar organised by Malay Language Center of Singapore
-Singapore
 <br>
 </p>